bk-anupam/PromptLearning/Tutorials/DeepLearning/Langgraph/Langmem fundamentals.md

 - **`model`**: This is the `LanguageModelLike` object (e.g., `ChatGoogleGenerativeAI`) that will be used to generate the actual summary text.
 - **`max_tokens_before_summary`**: This is the **trigger**.
 The node counts the tokens in the message history.
 As soon as the count exceeds this value, the summarization process begins.
-- **`max_tokens`**: This is the **budget** for the summarization payload.
+- **`max_tokens`**: Maximum number of tokens to return in the final output.
+Will be enforced only after summarization.
+This is the **budget** for the summarization payload.
 When summarization is triggered, the node gathers the most recent messages that fit within this token budget and sends _only that slice_ to the summarization model.
 As we discovered in our previous conversation, setting this value too low can cause the earliest messages (like the user's name) to be excluded from the summary.
 - **`max_summary_tokens`**: This is used for internal token budgeting.
 The node subtracts this value from `max_tokens` to calculate how many tokens are left for the _non-summarized_ part of the conversation. **Crucially**, this parameter also caused the `TypeError` in our previous interaction because `langmem` tries to automatically bind `max_tokens` to the model, which is incompatible with `ChatGoogleGenerativeAI`.
 - **`token_counter`**: A function to count message tokens.
 Using the model's own counter (`llm.get_num_tokens_from_messages`) is more accurate than the default approximation.
+-  input_messages_key: str = "messages"- Key in the input graph state that contains the list of messages to summarize.
+- output_messages_key: str = "summarized_messages"- Key in the state update that contains the list of updated messages.

+SummarizationNode processes the messages from oldest to newest: once the cumulative number of message tokens reaches `max_tokens_before_summary`, all messages within `max_tokens_before_summary` are summarized (excluding the system message, if any) and replaced with a new summary message.
+The resulting list of messages is [summary_message] + remaining_messages.

 #### Step 2: Execution within the Graph